Learn when, where, and how to approach your UTA training!

 Don’t leave it all to the last minute.

-First and foremost, you need your shoes to be comfortable.
+The biggest consideration is that you need your shoes to be comfortable.
 You’ll be out on the course for a LONG time, and sore feet will slow you down.

 Not sure where to start with your training?
 Check out this article, “When should you start training for the UTA”